Miscellaneous Linux ideas

 - 8. better Linux-native scripting language

-- 9. forkat(), file-descriptor API for distributed computing
+- 9. DONE forkat(), file-descriptor API for distributed computing

 - 10. remove the implicit authority of the UID